Sep 18, 2022 - minute readminutes read

 Maintaining a healthy balance in the oral microbiome

-The key to maintaining a balanced oral microbiome is practicing good oral hygiene, limiting the accumulation of bacteria and limiting the amount of nourishment that reaches the biofilm within the matrix.
+The key to nurturing a balanced oral microbiome lies in a combination of proactive measures, such as good oral hygiene practices, limiting the accumulation of bacteria, and carefully controlling the nourishment that reaches the biofilm within the matrix.
+Through these measures, we can effectively support the growth of beneficial bacteria and safeguard our oral and overall health.

 Stop feeding harmful bacteria